felipehummel/teachers_planning/README.md

 ## Getting Started

+First, configure the OPENAI_API_KEY in your env or in your .env file.
+No database is needed

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev